Lee-Anne Peters (enthusiastic & courageous 27 year old) has early onset Huntington's Disease. Help extend her independence!

 all meetings with health or government people and handling all of

-with her to meetings or appointments in Vancouver or in town
+Going in her place to meetings or appointments

 & Corelli do for Lee-Anne.